 In 1924, electric lights replaced the gas mantles on the standards and extensive alterations were made to the organ.
 In 1967 the church was designated as a building of special architectural and historic interest.

 The first incumbent was the Rev.J.M.Evans.
 He resigned in 1834 and was followed by the Rev.J.N.Green- Armytage who left in December 1835.
 The Rev. G.D.Grundy, M.A., who built the Vicarage , was there from 1836 to 1839 until he moved to Hey, near Oldham and remained there for 63 years.
 When he died he was the oldest clergyman in England.The vicarage was located up a drive in Miry Lane and faced the Deanhouse Workshop and remained in use until Wakefield Diocese sold it in December 1996.
 Below is a recent ( 2010 ) photo that I took during my wanderings.

 The Rev.D.Meridith was in charge for only a few months before being succeeded by the Rev. D.Hughes who stayed from 1839 to 1842.
 The Rev. J.Tidemore remained until 1846 and the Rev.P.J.Manning and Rev. J.Rogers were only there for very short periods before the Rev.Thomas James, M.A.,L.L.D., F.S.A. took up the post.
 He served from 1846 to 1879 and was a noted Welsh scholar and one of the founders of theYorkshire Archeological Society.
 He was assisted by the Rev.E.A.Jones, B.F.Crouch and John Prowde, M.A.
-The Rev.James’s grave , which has celtic lettering, is by the church door. ( for more details about him see the report at the end of this paragraph).
+The Rev.James’s grave , which has celtic lettering, is by the church door. ( for more details about him and his wife see the report at the end of this paragraph).